Whether you’re planning a trip to Alaska during summer or winter, I’m going to tell you how to see Portage Glacier in Portage, Alaska!

-Portage Glacier once extended the entire length of Portage Valley.
+This glacier once extended the entire length of Portage Valley.
 Over the years, the glacier has retreated to the eastern side of Portage Lake.
 You can no longer see Portage Glacier from the road, or the Begich Boggs Visitor Center.

 But there are still many ways to see the glacier and get up close to it!
 Depending on the time of year, you can hop on a boat cruise on Portage Lake, or hike nearby trails.

-How to Get to Portage Glacier
+How Do You Get to Portage Glacier?

 By car – If you have your own car, you can drive to Portage Glacier in less than an hour and a half.
 The Begich Boggs Visitor Center at Portage Lake is 55 miles south of Anchorage and Portage Pass Trail in Whittier is 60 miles south of Anchorage.
 This is the best and cheapest option.